maryash/maryash.github.io/160/hw.md

 Do the following conversion problems:
 a) Convert decimal $$34.4375$$ to binary.
 b) Calculate the binary equivalent of $$1/3$$ to $$8$$ binary places, enter the result, then, after converting back to decimal -- how close is it to $$1/3$$?
-C) Convert the binary result of b) to hexadecimal and enter result.
+c) Convert the binary result of b) to hexadecimal and enter result.
 Then convert the hexadecimal decimal -- is the same as from binary?

 3 - B
 Determine the base $$x$$ if $$211_x = 152_8$$.